SolutionGuidance/psm-dashboard/README.md

 way.
 For reference, the script seems to usually take 2-3 minutes to run, when your machine has a good Net connection.

+(For details on Python module dependencies and using a virtual environment see the comments at the top of the `gather-info` script.)

 Once `features-info.json` is ready, visit `index.html` in your browser and make sure everything looks right.
 If it does, commit and push the updated `features-info.json` to the `master` branch of the origin